 Best Season to visit Parsa National Park

 In the winter season, local villagers are allowed to cut thatch grass in the Park, which gives visitors better views of the wildlife.
 Between September & November and February & April, migratory birds join the residential birds and create spectacular bird watching opportunities.
 While the monsoon rains bring lush vegetation, most trees flower in later winter.
 Six watch towers inside provide excellent prospects to catch glimpses of many birds, mammals and landscape views of the park.
 Wild elephants and Tigers could also be sighted from the view towers.
 Dugdheshwor temple is at top of the hill and is of religious importance.
 Also one can look over the lush forests of Terai from the top of the hills.
 Now three elephant camps are located near the Amlekhgunj, Pratappur, and Bhata of Bara, Makwanpur and Parsa district respectively.
-Jungle drives and elephants rides, which is the best way to get a close view of the wildlife, can be arranged from the Park headquarter and in Bhata.
+Jungle drives and elephant rides, which is the best way to get a close view of the wildlife, can be arranged from the Park headquarter and in Bhata.

 Accommodation in Parsa National Park